 Fashion Business Owner Musings: There Are Some Things You Simply Cannot Care About

-Last week I wrote about that weird feeling of excitement mixed with overwhelm.
-It’s all about how, while we’re excited about a new year, fresh start, conquering opportunities, and all that jazz, a lot of us are also really overwhelmed by the amount of work to do as well as the amount of time we have to do it.
+A lot of us are also really overwhelmed by the amount of work we have to do as well as the amount of time we have to do it.

 I’ve been doing this lately and I love it.